REGOVAR/ServerConfiguration/README.md

 ## Updating

-This is what needs to be done to update a server on which Regovar as already been installed.
+This is what needs to be done as root to update a server on which Regovar as already been installed.

 ```sh
 cd /srv/salt